 Being a military post graduate student, you report to two separate chains of command: academic and military.
 This relationship is illustrated in Figure 1.

 Figure 1.
 Organizational chart: Post Graduate Training Student reports to Military Postgraduate Representative (Department), and Academic Supervisor.
 Military Postgraduate Representative reports to Senior Student (RMC).
 Senior Student reports to Commanding Officer.
 Academic Supervisor reports to Department Head and Chair of Graduate Studies.
 Chair of Graduate Studies reports to Department Head.
-Department Head reports to Dean of Graduate Studies as well as Dean of the Faculty of Arts, Engineering, or Science.
+Department Head reports to Dean of Graduate Studies as well as Dean of the Faculty of Social Sciences and Humanities, Engineering, or Science.

 3. Leave Pass